influxdata/telegraf/plugins/aggregators/quantile/README.md

 This type "exactly" computes the quantiles according to [Hyndman & Fan (1996) R7][hyndman_fan] algorithm.
 This variant is also used in Excel and NumPy.

-This approximator needs to store all seen data in the aggregation `period` and might consume a lot of memory when used with a large number of series or a large number of samples.
-Furthermore, it is very *slow* compared to the `t-digest` approximator and therefore **should only be used with small number of samples**.
+This algorithm needs to store all seen data in the aggregation `period` and might consume a lot of memory when used with a large number of series or a large number of samples.
+Furthermore, it is very *slow* compared to the `t-digest` algorithm and therefore **should only be used with small number of samples**.

 ##### exact R8
 This type "exactly" computes the quantiles according to [Hyndman & Fan (1996) R8][hyndman_fan] algorithm.
 This variant is recommended by Hyndman & Fan in their paper due to its independence of the underlying sample distribution.

-This approximator needs to store all seen data in the aggregation `period` and might consume a lot of memory when used with a large number of series or a large number of samples.
-Furthermore, it is very *slow* compared to the `t-digest` approximator and therefore **should only be used with small number of samples**.
+This algorithm needs to store all seen data in the aggregation `period` and might consume a lot of memory when used with a large number of series or a large number of samples.
+Furthermore, it is very *slow* compared to the `t-digest` algorithm and therefore **should only be used with small number of samples**.

 #### Benchmark (linux/amd64)